jeff1evesque/machine-learning/README.md

 This project provides a [web-interface](https://github.com/jeff1evesque/machine-learning/tree/master/templates/index.html), consisting of an HTML5 form, where users supply necessary training, or analysis information.
 During the training session, users provide csv, xml, or json file(s) representing the dataset(s).
 Upon form submission, user supplied form data is validated on the client-side (i.e. javascript), converted to a json object (python), validated on the server-side (python), stored into corresponding EAV database tables (python, mariadb), then cached into a nosql (redis) when appropriate.

-When using the web-interface, it is important to ensure the csv, or xml file(s) are properly formatted.
+When using the web-interface, it is important to ensure the csv, xml, or json file(s) are properly formatted.
 Dataset(s) poorly formatted will fail to create respective json dataset representation(s).
 Subsequently, the dataset(s) will not succeed being stored in their corresponding database tables.

 The following are acceptable syntax: